-The Accessible Technology Initiative (ATI) at CSUSB reflects the California State University's (CSU) commitment to provide access to information resources and technologies to individuals with disabilities.
+The Accessible Technology Initiative (ATI) at CSUSB reflects the California State University's (CSU) commitment to provide equal access to information resources and technologies to individuals with disabilities.
 The initiative is comprised of facilitating improvements in three priority areas:

-- web accessibility, and
+- Web Accessibility, and

-- procurement of electronic & information technology.
+- procurement of Information & Communications Technology (ICT).

 ATAC (Assistive Technology & Accessibility Center)